With more than 240 inhabited islands and a significant coastline, you’ll find a wide variety of diving that includes wall, wreck, cavern and reef.

 There's also considerable life in the seas, particularly if you slow down and think small.
 The Peloponnese Wreck off Mykonos is one of the most iconic dives of the islands, so be sure to dive this 1930’s shipwreck.
 On Naxos, see the seaplane wreck, the Arado 196.
 The Koundouros Reef is teeming with marine life, and the visibility can be excellent.

-In addition, take some time to do a cave dive while on Crete.
+In addition, for those with the necessary training and experience, take some time to do a cave dive while on Crete.
 The El Greco Cave offers an expansive channel to swim through, as well as a contained air pocket where you can surface.

 Greece is accessible by land, sea, or air.
 Athens International Airport is the main international air hub.
 Alternatively, take the train for a memorable ride, or arrive via ship.

 Getting around Greece is just as simple.
 Taxis and public transportation can take you wherever you need to go.